Grapefruit seed extract (GSE) or citrus seed extract is a supplement made from the seeds and pulp of grapefruit.

 Grapefruit seed extract has several health benefits when taken as a supplement.

-It kills yeast cells by causing apoptosis, a process in which cells self-destruct (4).
+Meanwhile, it kills yeast cells by causing apoptosis, a process in which cells self-destruct (

-However, most of the studies on grapefruit seed extract have been test-tube studies, so it’s unknown whether they would have the same effects when taken as a supplement.
+However, most of the studies on grapefruit seed extract have been conducted in test tubes, so it’s unknown whether it would have the same effects when taken as a supplement.

 Grapefruit seed extract contains many powerful antioxidants that can protect your body from oxidative damage caused by free radicals.

-Studies on grapefruit seeds and grapefruit seed extracts have found that both are rich in essential oils, vitamin E, flavonoids and polyphenols — all of which act as antioxidants in your body (7, 8, 9).
+Studies on grapefruit seeds and grapefruit seed extracts have found that both are rich in essential oils, vitamin E, flavonoids, and polyphenols — all of which act as antioxidants in your body (

 However, more research is needed to understand the potential benefits of antioxidants from grapefruit seed extract in humans.

-GSE is also capable of killing the bacterium H. pylori, which is believed to be one of the major causes of stomach inflammation and ulcers (15).
+The extract is also capable of killing the bacterium H. pylori, which is believed to be one of the major causes of stomach inflammation and ulcers (

 While grapefruit seed extract appears to be beneficial in animals and test-tube studies, human research is lacking.
 More studies are needed before recommendations can be made.